sudofolk/rehack_archlinux_gmawd/README.md

 its a development tool for a cheat that has a few hacks init.

+todo ;;
-todo ;; render in some external overlay
+render in some external overlay put doctor evil malware in the code (jokezzz)

 - [Gmod SDK (Gaztoof)](https://github.com/Gaztoof/GMod-SDK) (For the Garry's Mod SDK, and reverse engineering reference even though i had to change the sdk a lot)
 - [Gamesneeze (Community)](https://github.com/seksea/gamesneeze/) (For the CMakeProject, toolkit, and reverse engineering reference)